gammapy/gammapy/docs/userguide/package.rst

 :ref:`Statistical utility functions <stats>`
 ++++++++++++++++++++++++++++++++++++++++++++++++

-Statistical estimators, fit statistics and algorithms commonly used in gamma-ray astronomy
+Statistical estimators, fit statistics and algorithms commonly used in gamma-ray astronomy.

 The methods are implemented in :ref:`gammapy.stats <api_stats>`.